Linkage and translation for tensor products of representations of simple algebraic groups and quantum groups: Abstract

 \section{Abstract}

 Let $\G$ be either a simple linear algebraic group over an algebraically closed field of characteristic $\ell>0$ or a quantum group at an $\ell$-th root of unity.
 We define a tensor ideal of \emph{singular $\G$-modules} in the category $\Rep(\G)$ of finite-dimensional $\G$-modules and study the associated quotient category $\regRep(\G)$, called the \emph{regular quotient}.
-Our main results are a `linkage principle' and a `translation principle' for tensor products: Let $\regRep_0(\G)$ be the essential image in $\regRep(\G)$ of the principal block of $\Rep(\G)$.
+For $\ell \geq h$, the Coxeter number of $\G$, we establish a `linkage principle' and a `translation principle' for tensor products: Let $\regRep_0(\G)$ be the essential image in $\regRep(\G)$ of the principal block of $\Rep(\G)$.
 We first show that $\regRep_0(\G)$ is closed under tensor products in $\regRep(\G)$.
 Then we prove that the monoidal structure of $\regRep(\G)$ is governed to a large extent by the monoidal structure of $\regRep_0(\G)$.
 These results can be combined to give an external tensor product decomposition $\regRep(\G) \cong \Ver(\G) \boxtimes \regRep_0(\G)$, where $\Ver(\G)$ denotes the Verlinde category of $\G$.